ekuginyte/Fish-Weight/README.md

+EM Algorithm for Fish Length Data with Some Unknown Age Groups

+See the report.pdf for extensive explanation of the project.

 ## Description of files
 1. simulation_testing.R - R file to simulate sample from Gaussian Mixture and test the data on fishEM() function